 When you suffer harm from a healthcare provider, you may be able to file a medical malpractice lawsuit.
 You should contact an experienced lawyer for medical malpractice to discuss whether your experience qualifies for a lawsuit.

 At Gerling Law, we have been helping victims of medical malpractice for decades, and we would like to help you too.
-Call our medical malpractice attorneys for a free consultation, and we’ll let you know your legal options.
+Call our Illinois medical malpractice attorneys for a free consultation, and we’ll let you know your legal options.
 Keep reading to learn more about medical malpractice lawsuits in Illinois.

 What Is Considered Medical Malpractice?